-BUY NOUGAT JIJONA ONLINE, THE SOFT ALMOND NOUGAT BY EXCELLENCE (TURRÓN DE JIJONA Y TURRÓN BLANDO)
+BUY NOUGAT JIJONA ONLINE, THE SOFT ALMOND NOUGAT (TURRÓN DE JIJONA Y TURRÓN BLANDO)

 Jijona nougat (turrón de Jijona), also known as soft almond nougat (turrón blando) due to its composition, is one of the quintessential nougat in Spain.
 In fact, its origin lies in Jijona, a small town in Alicante that began to make this incredible Christmas sweet in the 16th century.

 The soft nougat Jijona (Xixona nougat) is made up of ground almonds, honey, and egg white; which gives it the characteristic of being softer than the rest of nougats.

 Do you live outside of Spain and do you want to savor the authentic soft nougat Jijona?
 Gastronomic Spain brings you nougat anywhere in Europe with FREE shipping.
 Discover our entire catalog of soft almond nougat Jijona with Denomination of Origin and also soft nougat without appellation.See more

 Jijona nougat (turrón de Jijona) is one of the most emblematic nougat and known to all Spaniards.
 Its consumption is found during the Christmas holidays, and it is one of the most outstanding Christmas sweets.